Lumavate-Team/documentation/docs/1-development.rst

  #.
 The selected container's logs will now be streaming directly to your terminal.

-.. _Setup Custom Docker Containers:
+.. _Set up Custom Docker Containers:

-Setup Custom Docker Containers
+Set up Custom Docker Containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

  Any Docker container may be used to create Tools within Lumavate allowing developers to use the Docker Hub Image they want.
 Truly, custom Docker containers can also be used by creating a custom base image.
 These two options allow developers to create the precise runtime environment needed for a given tool.